jcsato/of_flesh_and_faith_plus/mechanics_abilities_effects_spoilers.md

 **Way of the Shadow**

-+15 Resolve at night
++15 Resolve at night or when in smoke

-+20 Initiative at night
++20 Initiative at night or when in smoke

-+1 Vision at night
++1 Vision at night or when in smoke

 Not affected by nighttime penalties

+Being in smoke no longer imposes a Ranged Skill penalty

 **Way of the Spider**